Erik-Donath/Sodium/README.md

 # Sodium
 An small x86 Operating System which uses multiboot2 and the grub bootloader.
+Warning: This Sytem is still in early development.
+Many things can (and propatly will) go wrong.

 ## Build & Run
 This project is build by using a Docker container. <br><br>